zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

     1C. **Drag-and-drop transfer**

     Transferring input data should be performed with Globus (1A) or background smblient processes (1B).
-However, smaller files such as metadata or auxiliary parameter files can be moved to the staging directory or one's home directory on the submit2 server with drag-and-drop SFTP clients such as Transmit, CyberDuck, or FileZilla.
+However, smaller files such as metadata or auxiliary parameter files can be moved to the staging directory or one's home directory on the submit server with drag-and-drop SFTP clients such as Transmit, CyberDuck, or FileZilla.

     1D. **Command line transfer with `scp`**